Wouterzet/Deneir/Deneir Villagers/Farms/Dragon Sheep - Annie's Hill/Annie Miller.md

-Annie Miller, Dwarf (She/They) Mother of [[”Farmer” Dan Miller]].
-168 The longest living resident of Toki but mainly keeps to herself.
+Annie Miller, Human (She/They) Mother of [[”Farmer” Dan Miller]].
+89 The longest living resident of Deneir but mainly keeps to herself.
 She is the mother of Dan Miller.